Infinite0Void/mcCleanupWizard/README.md

 "Is it open source?": Yes, it is open source.

 "Can I contribute?": Yes, you can.
-Go to the contributes label under this text and follow the instructions there and mine under the text [Click here to start contributing](). *<-- that link takes you nowhere*
+Go to the contributes label under this text and follow the instructions there and mine under the text [Click here to start contributing](https://github.com/firstcontributions/first-contributions).

 # Contributions